jdf-id-au/workplace/README.md

 Conveniences for working at work.
 So enterprisey.

-- Exchange web services email
+- Exchange Web Services email
 - Active Directory auth